-The Volcano Huts, located in Þórsmörk Nature Reserve in the highlands, give you a chance to immerse yourself in the country’s natural beauty.
+The Volcano Huts, located in Þórsmörk Nature Reserve in Iceland's highlands, give you a chance to immerse yourself in the country’s natural beauty.
 They’re very remote, only reachable by a mountain bus or by hiking.
 The best part is that the Volcano Huts are at the edge of the Laugavegur Hiking Trail, one of the most famous treks in Iceland.
 It’s not a cheap place to stay, but the experience makes it worth it.

 Another great place to stay up in the highlands is the Dalakofinn Hut.
 It’s very remote, again only accessible by hiking.
 It’s a great spot from which to visit the famous colorful rhyolite mountains or the Hekla Volcano.

 It’s worth noting that F roads (the roads that lead up to the highlands) are only open from June to September, and even then only 4x4 vehicles are permitted on them.
 These roads are not without their challenges, so ensure that you are prepared for a slow, careful journey up a gravel road.
-If you're looking for a cheap 4x4 rental, we recommend you take a look at our Dacia Duster rentals in Iceland, or find the best option for you in our selection of 4x4 and SUV rentals in Iceland.
+If you're looking for a cheap 4x4 rental, we recommend you take a look at our Dacia Duster rentals in Iceland, or find the best option for you in our selection of 4x4 rentals in Iceland.

 Samuel Hogarth, Reykjavik Cars.